buff0k/Indigo-LXC/README.md

  ```
  Which should show Ruby version 2.7.2

-### Install PyEnv and Python 3.7
+### Install PyEnv and Python 3.6

-Due to the requirements of django-background-task, we are limited to Python 3.7.
+Current release version is tested for Python 3.6.

  1. Install PyEnv